Azamat229/SeleniumFirstProject/README.md

 # SeleriumFirstProject
-## Used selenium framwork for authomtion testing:
+## Used Selenium framework for authomtion testing:
 ### 1. Navigate to amazon.com
 ### 2. Search for “selenium cookbook”
 ### 3. Validate you are on results page